uqlibrary/fez-frontend/custom_modules/ckeditor/README.md

   - Skin: Moono-Lisa
 - 3.Finalize and download: English only
 - Download Optimized package
-- Compare it to /custom_modules/ckeditor/ckeditor_build/* to make sure update is valid and no plugins are missing (build-config.js)
+- Compare it to `custom_modules/ckeditor/ckeditor_build/*` to make sure update is valid and no plugins are missing (build-config.js)
-- Replace all contents of ckeditor_build with new package

 ## Known issues